Of Beauty and Rage

-Of Beauty and Rage is the fifth studio album by American Christian rock band Red.
+of Beauty and Rage is the fifth studio album by American Christian rock band Red.
 It was released on February 24, 2015 through Essential Records.
 It was produced by Rob Graves.
 The album was included through a PledgeMusic campaign.
 "Darkest Part" and "Yours Again" were available pre-release to backers.
 The album's first single "Darkest Part" was released on December 8, 2014.
 The album's second single, "Yours Again", was released on March 19, 2015.
+The album received highly positive reviews, with many citing it as the band's best album ever.

 Background

 According to one of the twins, Anthony Armstrong, Red's guitarist, the song, "Darkest Part", is "simply about being vulnerable.
 When you trust someone and show the demons you have hidden away in your life, there is a fear and likelihood of scaring someone away."
-The story depicted in the music video ties in with past songs "Feed the Machine" and "Perfect Life".
+The story depicted in the music video ties in with past songs "Feed the Machine", "Release the Panic" and "Perfect Life".
 Together they form a larger storyline.
 At 60 minutes, it is the band's longest album to date.

+Critical reception

+Of Beauty and Rage received widespread acclaim; many critics have described it as the band's best album to date.

+Lee Brown of Indie Vision Music praised the album, rating it four out of five stars, saying: "Red brings to the table their best album so far. of Beauty and Rage is subtle, yet powerful.
+It is heavy, yet tender.
+It weaves an eternal story of darkness to light that perfectly encapsulates both beauty and brutality.
+And, as with all of their work, the level of polish, skill, and craftsmanship is undeniable.
+Although I do not think it has quite overtaken Lil’ Dre’s amazing and personal Homework as best album so far this year… of Beauty and Rage is an album that will hold firm as one of the best albums of 2015."

+Some critics believed the formulaic production would only be able to satisfy the band's fans, rather than being an innovative release.
+Writing for Jesus Freak Hideout, Michael Weaver also gave the album four out of five stars, although he claimed the album to be "formulaic", he concluded: "On the upside, some of the hardest music RED have written to date is present on this album.
+Also, Michael Barnes' screams are more on point, and more fully featured, than ever before.
+Sonically, of Beauty and Rage could be the band's finest work, but it seems the band needs to get away from the "go to" tracks to create some truly creative art.
+Long time RED listeners will likely fall in love with this one, but it's doubtful to sway anyone who has disregarded them in the past.
+It's a mixed bag of good music and frustration, but from the low start of "Descent" to the high of "Ascent," the story and concept here is worth at least one listen."